kirill-konshin/next-redux-wrapper/README.md

 Next.js has several data fetching mechanisms, this library can attach to any of them.
 But first you have to write some common code.

-**Please note that your reducer *must* have the `HYDRATE` action handler.** This behavior was added in version 6 of this library.
+**Please note that your reducer *must* have the `HYDRATE` action handler. `HYDRATE` action handler must properly reconciliate the hydrated state on top of the existing state (if any).** This behavior was added in version 6 of this library.
 We'll talk about this special action later.

 Create a file named `store.ts`: